Problems Facing Women Who Are Shy And Inexperienced With Men

 Before we've had firsthand experience with the dating world women, and men, tend to have a naive, overly romantic view of what relationships and sex are like.
 It mainly comes from absorbing the skewed portrayals of dating from the media and society (sappy love songs, melodramatic romance movies, tales of princesses and brave knights, talk of meeting 'The One' and being happy and blissful forever, etc.)

 Since they're not proactive they can't just go ask her out or speak to her further.
 Instead they have to wait and see if she approaches them or seems interested.
-This naturally leads to a ton of over-analysis and mild obsession as they look for signs that things will work out with the target of their affection.
-"They looked at me in class for a tenth of a second today!"
-(Cue melodramatic fantasies about getting married to them) "On Facebook they posted a YouTube video from a band I don't like.
+This leads to over-analysis and mild obsession as they look for signs that things will work out with the target of their affection - "They looked at me in class for a tenth of a second today!"
+(Cue melodramatic fantasies about getting married) "On social media they posted a video from a band I don't like.
 We have nothing in common.
 I'll be alone forever!"

-The points above are general shyness related obstacles that apply to both sexes in much the same way.
+The points above were general shyness-related obstacles that apply to both sexes in much the same way.
 Below are the problems that shy women alone have to deal with:

 I put this one first to get it out of the way, since I think most people know about this concept.
 However, even if someone knows that shy people can mistakenly seem snobby in theory, it's still easy to get sucked into thinking it in practice.
-If a guy approaches a girl, and she doesn't talk back to him much, he's likely to conclude she's just cold and rude and uninterested, and not consider the idea that she was paralyzed with nerves and didn't know what to say, or she was so anxious that she kept checking her cellphone to make him go away.
-Similarly, if a girl is standing around a party and not talking to anyone, people will tend to assume she's unfriendly (unless she has a blatantly shy 'deer in the headlights' look on her face.)
+If a guy approaches a woman, and she doesn't talk back to him much, he's likely to conclude she's just cold and rude and uninterested, and not consider the idea that she was paralyzed with nerves and didn't know what to say, or she was so anxious that she kept checking her phone to make him go away.
+Similarly, if a woman is standing around a party and not talking to anyone, people can assume she's unfriendly (unless she has a blatantly shy 'deer in the headlights' look on her face.)

 I think this view arises from a general belief that women are just more socially competent in general.
 It's not that no one realizes women can be shy.
 Just that sometimes the default assumption is that women are naturally more comfortable in social situations, and so if they seem distant or untalkative it's because they're choosing to be that way.